ronnypolley/posh-sdkman/README.md

     $Global:PSDK_DIR = <path>

-n your profile BEFORE the `Import-Module posh-sdk` line.
+in your profile BEFORE the `Import-Module posh-sdk` line.

 Similar to the BASH client you can configure posh-sdk to automatically set new installed versions as default version.
 You do this by adding: